VooDooM1234/abs-visualiser/README.md

 Aims to get data from the ABS API and display the content on a local webserver

+## ISSUES
+ERROR:    No query param passed when button press

 ## Todo

 - [ ] change db to SQLite, postgres to much overhead on my PC